ANNarchy/ANNarchy.github.io/docs/Installation.md

 # Installation of ANNarchy

 ANNarchy is designed to run on GNU/Linux and OSX.
 It relies mostly on a C++ compiler (g++ or clang++), Cython (C for Python extension) and Python (Numpy, Sympy) libraries.
 Installation on Windows is not possible.

 ## Download

-The source code of ANNarchy can be downloaded on Bitbucket:
+The source code of ANNarchy can be downloaded on Github:

 ```bash
 git clone https://github.com/ANNarchy/ANNarchy.git